MCCAHON, Colin;

 cm000376 on the Colin McCahon Online Catalogue.

-In 1959, ten paintings by William Hodges had been loaned to the Department of Internal Affairs for an exhibition.
-When this was complete, the works were temporarily stored in the Alexander Turnbull library while awaiting their return to London.
-Among them were three views of Dusky Sound in which waterfalls were depicted.
-Arrangements were made for some of the Hodges paintings to be transferred to the Auckland City Art Gallery for inclusion in an exhibition called Captain Cook: His Artists and Draughtsmen.
+In 1959, ten paintings by William Hodges were loaned by the Admiralty in the United Kingdom to the Department of Internal Affairs in New Zealand for an exhibition.
+When this was complete, the works were temporarily stored at the Alexander Turnbull Library while awaiting their return to London.
+Arrangements were made for some of the Hodges paintings to be transferred to the Auckland City Art Gallery (later Auckland Art Gallery Toi o Tāmaki) for inclusion in an exhibition called Captain James Cook: His Artists and Draughtsmen.

+Ron O’Reilly described McCahon’s Waterfall paintings as ‘a sort of symbolic signwriting’.[2]
+Light can be viewed as a guiding force through the darkness, and the pouring water as the power that nourishes spiritual life.
 Real-world elements are so reduced as to almost completely lose their naturalistic significance, becoming instead diagrammatic design elements.
-Landscape becomes an adjunct to symbolic purposes, devoid of specific reference but enormously widened in significance.
+Landscape becomes an adjunct to symbolic purposes, devoid of specific reference but widened in significance.

 Further Info Hide Info